jenkinsci/workflow-cps-plugin/doc/step-in-groovy.md

 so it is not subject to the sandbox execution environment nor the script approval process.
 IOW, it can invoke any Java code.

-User-written untrusted `Jenkinsfile` can in turn access `GroovyStepExecution`, and this can even ignore Java access control rules like private fields.

-If you have sensitive fields that you need to protect from malicious `Jenkinsfile`s, define a subtype of `GroovyStepExecution` in Java and put those fields there, then further subtype that in Groovy and access those fields.
-`GroovyStepExecution` subtypes are trusted, so they can access the fields defined in Java code, but untrusted `Jenkinsfile` will not be able to.
+Like your plugin code, `GroovyStepExecution` subtype that you define in `src/main/resources` and any other types defined in this file will not be accessible to untrusted `Jekinsfile`, unless explicitly whitelisted with the `@Whitelisted` annotation.

 ## Groovy steps and flow graph
 The way `FlowNode`s are created to record the history of an execution is